specialprivacy/keycloak-initializer/README.md

 A config.json file needs to be provided and will be processed to create realms, roles, clients, groups and users.
 Payload entries can also be fetched from a different file (to keep credentials secure).

+A file named config.json needs to be provided.
 # Run

 - npm start